Reinforcement Learning from Human Feedback

 Interface

 This style of interface is used extensively across the industry, such as for evaluation of models given the same format.
-A popular public option to see engage with models in this way is ChatBotArena [3]:
+A popular public option to engage with models in this way is ChatBotArena [5], which includes the option of a “tie” between models:

 For models in the wild, one of the most common techniques is to collect feedback on if a specific response was positive or negative.
 An example from the Ai2 playground is shown below with thumbs up and down indicators:

-Figure 4: Example preference data collection interface with up or down arrow.
+Figure 4: Example preference data collection interface with up or down arrow from the Allen Institute of AI’s research demos.

 In domains other than language, the same core principles apply, even though these domains are not the focus of this book.
 For every Midjourney generation (and most popular image generators) they expose multiple responses to users.
 These companies then use the data of which response was selected to finetune their models with RLHF.
 Midjourney’s interface is shown below: